- Dogs with thin coats, puppies, older dogs, and those with certain health conditions like arthritis are especially vulnerable to frigid temperatures.

 Additional Tips to Keep Your Dog Warm in Winter

-If buying a heated dog house isn’t an option, you can opt for alternative methods to heat a dog house that focuses on insulation, warmth retention, and efficient use of heat sources such as sunlight.
+If buying a heated dog house isn’t an option, you can opt for alternative methods to heat a dog house that focus on insulation, warmth retention, and efficient use of heat sources such as sunlight.

 -